isc-projects/kea/doc/sphinx/arm/hooks-ping-check.rst

     ping checks are done for every DHCPOFFER as the server has no way to know it has made prior offers.

     b.
-The lease is being offered to a client other than its previous owner
+The lease is being offered to a client other than its previous owner.

     c.
 The lease is being offered to its previous owner and more than a configurable number of seconds, `ping-cltt-secs`, have elapsed since